JusJae/ci-ms4-bookshelf-box/README.md

 - HTML
 - SQL

+- Amazon AWS S3:
+    I used this sfr statis files and media files storage in production.

 - Bootstrap v5.3:
     Bootstrap has been used for overall responsiveness of the website, and for the layout to include navigation, cards, and footer within the relevant sections of the website.